simonp2014/homebridge-garage-door-relay/README.md

 This version was created with the following aims:
 - Use event driven sensor updates instead of polling for improved feedback of door state during operation
-- Support garage doors with sensors at the closed position, opened position, both or neither.
+- Support garage doors with sensors at the closed position, opened position, both or neither
+- For simplicity don't attempt to detect the stopped state, obstruction or when the door reverses during operation

 ## Installation